ricotheque/HTMLizer/README.md

 echo \HTML::div('class', 'my-class', 'id', 'my-id', 'This is some content');
 ```

-###Instantiation
+### Instantiation

-As a PHP Class, HTMLizer can be instantiated into a short reusable variable for even more readable code.
+As a PHP Class, HTMLizer can be instantiated into a short reusable variable for more readable code.

 ```php
 $h = new \HTML;